mipearson/downstairs.js/README.md

 The README below is out of date.
 Read through the tests to get a sense of how Downstairs works.

 # downstairs
-This project is in alpha/beta status.
+This project is in beta status.

 A lightweight ORM set around brianc's work on building a SQL dialect library in node-sql (https://github.com/brianc/node-sql).